livekan/kanban-backend/readme.md

 ```
 {"id" : self.idx, "header": self.parentHeader, "text": text, "isHeader": self.isHeader, "color": self.color}
 ```
-Header is either 0 or 1,
+is either 0 or 1,

 Only 1 is Header